kyankya2005/OpenPracticeHub/CONTRIBUTING.md

 That's it!
 You've just contributed to open source!

 ## 💡 What Can I Contribute?

+**Important:** All contributions here should be **meaningful improvements** - not fake changes for GitHub stats.
+We're building real skills, not gaming the system!

 ### Super Easy (No coding needed!) 🌈
 - ✅ **Fix typos** anywhere you find them